L3S DRM Developer Guide

 These are used to allow user interaction (e.g., entering a license key) and to display error or success messages.

-As mentioned in the Overview, you must add this gauge to your 3D cockpit and ensure it is only visible when the
+As mentioned in the Overview, you must add this gauge to your 3D cockpit.
+If you use a dedicated VCockpit, ensure it is only visible when the

 It is required that ModuleDrmGauge.js is properly loaded with the aircraft.